 Bird’s Paradise of Maharashtra !!

-About Bhigwan Bird watching & Photography Tour :
+About Bhigwan Bird watching & Bird Photography Bootcamp :

 Bhigwan is a small rustic town on the border of Pune and Solapur district in central Maharashtra, in India which is situated right on the Pune-Solapur Highway.
 South of Bhigwan town, exists a widespread backwater formed due to a man made dam built on the Bhima river.
 The dam is called as Ujni dam and the backwaters is spread over a wide region that forms a great wetland habitat.